-All staff should be familiar with the statutory guidance for schools on The Use of Force in Schools 2015.
-When working with children with SEND, staff should have a full working knowledge of Reducing the Need for Restraint and Physical Intervention with Children with SEND 2019.
-Keeping Children Safe in Education 2022 highlights that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
+All staff should be familiar with the statutory guidance for schools on The Use of Reasonable Force in Schools 2013.
+When working with children with SEND, staff should have a full working knowledge of Reeping Children Safe in Education 2023 highlights that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.

 Staff should deploy every possible strategy to prevent the need for physical intervention.
-Those strategies would include de-escalation whenever there is a threat of violence or aggression towards an individual or property; communicating calmly with children; using non-threatening verbal and body language; helping children to recognise their own 'triggers'

-and 'early warning signs' and distracting or helping children to see a positive way out of a difficult situation.
+Those strategies would include de-escalation whenever there is a threat of violence or aggression towards an individual or property; communicating calmly with children; using non-threatening verbal and body language; helping children to recognise their own 'triggers' and 'early warning signs' and distracting or helping children to see a positive way out of a difficult situation.
 However, the school supports staff to intervene physically and to use reasonable force when all those strategies are unsuccessful in calming a situation and a risk of violence, serious damage to property or disruption to the school remains.
 Staff should always be able to demonstrate that any such intervention is reasonable, proportionate and necessary in the circumstances, is used for the shortest possible period, deploys the minimum force that is necessary and is never used as a sanction.